Exponential family measurement error models for single-cell CRISPR screens: Introduction

 \section{Introduction}

-CRISPR is a genome engineering tool that has enabled scientists to precisely edit human and nonhuman genomes, opening the door to new medical therapies \citep{Musunuru2021} and transforming biological discovery \citep{Przybyla2021}.
+CRISPR is a genome engineering tool that has enabled scientists to precisely edit human and nonhuman genomes, opening the door to new medical therapies \citep{Musunuru2021} and accelerating biological discovery \citep{Przybyla2021}.
 Recently, scientists have paired CRISPR genome engineering with single-cell RNA sequencing \citep{Datlinger2017}.
-The resulting assays, known as``single-cell CRISPR screens,'' link genetic perturbations in individual cells to changes in gene expression, enabling scientists to causally map genome wide association study (GWAS) variants to their target genes at genome-wide scale \citep{Morris2023}.
+The resulting assays, known as ``single-cell CRISPR screens,'' link genetic perturbations in individual cells to changes in gene expression.
+Single-cell CRISPR screens have enabled breakthrough progress on longstanding challenges in genetics, such as causally mapping genome wide association study (GWAS) variants to target genes at genome-wide scale \citep{Morris2023}.

-Despite their promise, single-cell CRISPR screens present substantial statistical challenges.
-A major difficulty is that the ``treatment'' --- i.e., the presence or absence of a CRISPR perturbation --- is assigned randomly to cells and is not directly observable.
+Despite their promise, single-cell CRISPR screens present considerable statistical challenges.
+One difficulty is that the ``treatment'' --- i.e., the presence or absence of a CRISPR perturbation --- is assigned randomly to cells and is not directly observable.
 As a consequence, one cannot know with certainty which cells were perturbed.
 Instead, one must leverage an indirect, quantitative proxy of perturbation presence or absence to ``guess'' which cells received a perturbation.
 This indirect proxy takes the form of a so-called guide RNA count, with higher counts indicating that a cell is more likely to have been perturbed.
 A standard approach to single-cell CRISPR screen analysis is to impute perturbation assignments onto the cells by simply thresholding the guide RNA counts; using these imputations, one can attempt to estimate the effect of the perturbation on gene expression.
 We call this standard approach ``thresholded regression'' or the ``thresholding method.''

 We study estimation and inference in single-cell CRISPR screens from a statistical perspective, formulating the data generating mechanism using a new class of measurement error models.
 We assume that the response variable $y$ is a GLM of an underlying predictor variable $x^*$ and vector of confounders $z$.
 We do not observe $x^*$ directly; rather, we observe a noisy version $x$ of $x^*$ that itself is a GLM of $x^*$ and the same set of confounders $z$.
 The goal of the analysis is to estimate the effect of $x^*$ on $y$ using the observed data $(x, y, z)$ only.
 In the context of the biological application, $x^*$, $x$, $y$, and $z$ are CRISPR perturbations, guide RNA counts, gene expressions, and technical confounders, respectively.